My name is Maddalena and I live as an expat in England.

 - If you're thinking about moving around the Manchester area by bus, I recommend purchasing a day rider ticket instead of getting a single or return ticket.
 This is something to remember if you live or stay outside the city centre as well and need to get on a bus more than once.
 You can also get weekly or seasonal tickets to save some money.

 Living in a different country where you can only rely on yourself is invaluable.
 This experience, whether it's for a short or long time, will teach you to go out of your comfort zone every single day and in different situations.
-Whether you decide to try living in Manchester like I have or are thinking of moving abroad elsewhere in the world, go for it!
-You'll thank yourself later.

 In Manchester though, you'll find many things to do and see and people from all over the world to meet and share life experiences with around a good pint of beer!
 What more could you ask for?